rjfogarty/Lomberk-Lab.github.io/index.md

 {% capture text %}

-Our team is an interdisciplinary group working across epigenetics, molecular biology, and computational science.
-We foster an inclusive, diverse, and supportive environment that drives our meaningful research!
+Our interdisciplinary team works across epigenetics, cellular and molecular biology, and computational biochemistry.
+By adopting this collaborative approach, we work to inform and accelerate targeting strategies across various diseases.

 {%
   include button.html